hboetes/muzshic/README.md

 ## Install
 Install?
 Are you crazy?
 Just checkout this directory somewhere, and symlink the scripts to somewhere in your PATH.
-I bet you will only really use mkplaylist and randomsong.
+I bet you will only really use mkplaylist and randomsong regularly.

 ## Getting started
 Run in this order: